katewhee/networking-course/_pages/lab_setup.md

 icon: fas fa-wrench
 ---

-## Environment
+## Development Environment

 The labs will be tested and graded on Linux, so you need to make sure that it works in that environment.
 However, I completed all of the labs on macOS and did not see major differences.
 If you would like to use Windows to develop your labs, don't.
 Sorry, the socket programming is different on Windows so it would require a lot of effort to have it support Windows and Linux.
 I can't vouch for the Linux Subsystem, but you are welcome to try.
-Just know that all grading will be done using pure Linux (or a docker container running Linux).
-If you don't have access to Linux or macOS on your machine, you can SSH into a CAEDM computer and develop from there, or install a VM on your machine.
+Students in the past have had success using it.
+Just know that all grading will be done using pure Linux.
+If you don't have access to Linux or macOS on your machine, you can SSH into a Embedded Lab computer and develop from there, or install a VM on your machine.

+To SSH into an Embedded Lab computer, use the following host name: `embed-<N>.ee.byu.edu`, replacing <N> with the computer number.
+These computers should have all the necessary libraries and executables to do the labs.

 ## Visual Studio Code